mysql/mysql-connector-nodejs/docs/tutorial/Working_with_Documents.md

 #### Creating or updating a single document

-The connector also provides an additional utility method - `Collection.addOrReplaceOne()` - that allows to seamlessly either create a document with a given `_id` and properties or automatically replace an existing matching document.
+The connector also provides an additional utility method - {@link module:Collection#addOrReplaceOne|`Collection.addOrReplaceOne()`} - that allows to seamlessly either create a document with a given `_id` and properties or automatically replace an existing matching document.

-So, if a document with the given `_id` already exists in a collection, the behavior is the same as with `Collection.replaceOne()`.
+So, if a document with the given `_id` already exists in a collection, the behavior is the same as with {@link module:Collection#replaceOne|`Collection.replaceOne()`}.

 ```javascript
 const mysqlx = require('@mysql/xdevapi');